rupertgermann/open-recall/docs/notes.md

 ## features
-add a button "do websearch" to the entity sidebar. this function should create a search query, execute it and return some document previews that can be added to the library
+- add a button "do websearch" to the entity sidebar. this function should create a search query, execute it and return some document previews that can be added to the library
+- document categorisation/tagging
+- filter graph by category/tag option